MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 **Updates in Teams PowerShell Module version 5.0.0**

-The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.0.0 or later (note that these changes are only rolled out in commercial environments at present):
+The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 5.0.0 and later (note that these changes are only rolled out in commercial environments at present):

 New attributes have now been introduced in the output of Get-CsOnlineUser when not using the "-identity" parameter: